alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 #### Ensure that data ingress works only for connections from the accepted IP address range

-- As the {ref}`role_data_provider_representative`, ensure you're working from a device that has an allow-listed IP address
+- As the {ref}`role_data_provider_representative`, ensure you're working from a device that has an allowed IP address.
-- Using the upload token with write-only permissions and limited time period that you set up in the previous step, follow the ingress instructions for the {ref}`data provider <role_data_provider_representative>`
+- Using the upload token with write-only permissions and limited time period that you set up in the previous step, follow the ingress instructions for the {ref}`data provider <role_data_provider_representative>`.

 ```{attention}
 {{white_check_mark}} Verify that: writing succeeds by uploading a file